tillioss/prompt-eval-tool/PRD.md

 - README and PRD document single vs batch evaluation, criteria, and logging
 - Batch run shows per-item Relevance/Clarity and a single Consistency/Creativity metric
 - CSV contains per-item rows and one batch summary row per batch with `batch_id`
-- Structured Output toggle works; if enabled, Pydantic check can be bypassed
+- Structured Output toggle works; if enabled, Pydantic check can be bypassed (Note: Structured Output is not recommended due to reliability issues - users should stick to Pydantic validation)